 They are often misidentified and overgeneralised

-AI-generated images, videos, and educational websites are making matters worse
+AI-generated media is making matters worse

 Mass-produced animal “facts” websites put together by content farms are especially problematic, since they often look professional, but are likely created with AI-generated programs.
 They tend to misidentify even the most distinguishing species (examples 1 and 2).
 To give another example, this site will have you believe that the European badger (M. meles) is found in the US state of Virginia, which is completely false.
 Even the North American badger (T. taxus), which is the only badger species found on the continent, is not established in Virginia.
 The Allegheny woodrat (N. magister) is also not a mustelid, as claimed by the website.

-Many of these low-effort websites will also use AI-generated art of animals, rather than one of the many available public domain photos of a species (an example of one about ferrets).
+Many of these low-effort websites will also use AI-generated images of animals, rather than one of the many available public domain photos of a species (an example of one about ferrets).
 Not surprisingly, the art is often inaccurate, which spreads more misinformation regarding species anatomy and identification.
 Unfortunately, these types of websites are on the rise and are often taken at face value, since many viewers are not aware of how to identify most mustelids.

 AI-generated videos are arguably the most problematic, since they have the potential to deceive individuals about specific animal behaviours.
 This can be dangerous if a wild animal is portrayed as more threatening or approachable than they actually are.
 Here is an example of a video short on YouTube showing wild otters approaching humans.
 Judging by the comments, it is clear that many viewers are not aware the otters were created using AI or visual effects (VFX).